 Essential Job Functions:

-Organize, schedule and supervise the Carpentry, Roofing and Lock Shop personnel to complete assigned work orders generated by a Computer Maintenance Management System (CMMS), such as Maximo, including; day to day work orders, seasonal and weekend projects all with a high level of craftsmanship.
+Organize, schedule and supervise the Carpentry Shop personnel to complete assigned work orders generated by the Maximo system, including; day to day work orders, seasonal and weekend projects all with a high level of craftsmanship.
 Close completed work orders and provide billing detail when required.

-Develop and establish a planned schedule to ensure that all carpentry and roofing maintenance occur as often as necessary.
+Develop and establish a planned schedule to ensure that all carpentry maintenance occur as often as necessary.

-Order materials, equipment, and components for the Carpentry, Roofing and Lock Shops; maintain an inventory of materials and supplies for the Shops.
+Order materials, equipment, and components for the Carpentry Shop; maintain an inventory of materials and supplies for the Shop.

 Maintain JHU quality standards with emphasis on efficiency and safety.

-Develop strategies to increase efficiency within the Carpentry, Roofing and Lock Shops.
+Develop strategies to increase efficiency within the Carpentry Shop.

 Be proactive in identifying problems early before they become significant problems requiring greater resources for resolution.